winsw/winsw/docs/developer/project-structure.md

 ## :open_file_folder: samples

-This folder contains templates for configuration files. *sample-minimal.xml* contains a template for mandatory configurations and *sample-complete.xml* contains all possible configurations with documentation.
+This folder contains templates for configuration files. *minimal.xml* contains a template for mandatory configurations and *complete.xml* contains all possible configurations with documentation.

 ## :open_file_folder: Core